 Healthy habits start before the birth of a child.
 Our team offers prenatal education courses for expectant moms and dads to help ensure that their child has the best possible start for a lifetime of good dental health.
 The American Academy of Pediatric Dentistry recommends that children visit a dentist to receive an initial dental exam within six months of when their first tooth erupts.
-To promote prevention in our practice, every child under 2 years can receive a FREE exam at our Dental Basics for Babies classes.

 Digital X-rays are one of the state-of-the-art diagnostic tools we use to provide your child with the best possible care and significantly less exposure.
 Digital radiography has changed the way we take dental X-rays by making the process faster, more comfortable, and more convenient than ever before.